uc-labs-llc/seo-toolkit/README.md

 By combining the structural integrity provided by the HTML Generator and the critical feedback from the SEO Checker, and pairing this with the free, powerful data from Google Analytics and Google Search Console, you have a complete, self-managed toolkit to ensure your website is perfectly optimized.
 You will be able to achieve an A= rating on foundational SEO quality by following the best practices enforced by these tools.

 🌟 Key Features

-The toolkit is comprised of two distinct, powerful Python applications:
+The toolkit is comprised of three distinct, powerful Python applications:

 1. seo-html-generator.py (The Builder)